sumup/sumup-android-tap-to-pay/README.md

-# TapToPay SDK
+# TapToPay on Android SDK

-This repository provides step-by-step documentation for SumUp's TapToPay SDK, which enables users to use any Android phone as a contactless reader.
+This repository provides step-by-step documentation for SumUp's TapToPay Android SDK, which enables users to use any Android phone as a contactless reader.
-This is an early version (0.15.0) of the SDK, which contains a set of limitations that will be addressed in future versions.

 ## Build types and environments